nicolaslazo/nicolaslazo/README.md

-## Backend engineer, generalist, maker. 🌱
+## Backend engineer, generalist, maker 🌱

 I'm Nicolas Lazo, I work as a backend engineer and consultant.
 I'm currently studying at the National Technological University.